 - The Goon Show had the piano version, when Moriarty and Gritpype-Thynne tried to blow up the Chinese nationalist leader General Kashmychek.
 Following the failure of the "fiendish Chinese pianist" to get the music right, our enterprising villains are spared the necessity of playing the keys themselves by a musical individual from earlier, who offers to sing and asks for an A. Detonation ensues.

 - Subverted, and given a massive Lampshade Hanging, in Animaniacs.
 Doug The Dog tries to pull this on Slappy Squirrel.
 Slappy, seeing the xylophone, notes that it's ostensibly a hatchet-burying gesture, and decides to play "Those Endearing Young Charms."
 Skippy, her nephew, insists she can't play the song, because it's surely a trap, but Slappy ignores him.
 She reaches the critical note, plays it right...and watches as Doug is the victim of a random explosion.
 "Old gag," says Slappy.
 "New twist."
-The episode goes on to double-subvert it again when Doug, after a later gag, is sent flying into the Xylophone, which rolls into a tree.
+(See for yourself.)
+The episode goes on to Double Subvert it again when Doug, after a later gag, is sent flying into the xylophone, which rolls into a tree.
 Nuts fall from the tree, the pattern of their falling just happens to play "Those Endearing Young Charms" as well, stopping just before the final two (explosive) notes, just in time for Slappy and Skippy to walk past.
 Slappy tosses two rotten nuts behind her, and...

 - Used on the Top Cat episode "The Missing Heir", only the tune used is "While Strolling Through The Park One Day".